Back to blogs

 Explanation of the Solidity smart contract

-• Minter: The address of the contract creator, who has the authority to mint new coins.
+• Minter: The address of the contract creator, who can mint new coins.

 • Balances: A mapping that keeps track of the balances of all users.